Generic Name: stavudine (STAV-ue-deen)

 - Lab tests, including liver and kidney function, may be performed while you use stavudine solution.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: It is not known if stavudine solution can cause harm to the fetus.
 If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using stavudine solution while you are pregnant.
-It is not known if stavudine solution is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Mothers infected with HIV should not breast-feed.
 There is a risk of passing the HIV infection or stavudine solution to the baby.

 Possible side effects of stavudine solution:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome: